-Additionally, the daisy chain approach can handle representative order reporting scenarios58 and order handling scenarios sometimes referred to as "complex orders" that are specific to options and may include an equity component and multiple option components (e.g., buy-write, straddle, strangle, ratio spread, butterfly and qualified contingent transactions).
+Additionally, the daisy chain approach can handle representative order reporting scenarios 58 and order handling scenarios sometimes referred to as "complex orders" that are specific to options and may include an equity component and multiple option components (e.g., buy-write, straddle, strangle, ratio spread, butterfly and qualified contingent transactions).
 Typically, these orders are referenced by exchange systems on a net credit/debit basis, which can cover between two and twelve different components.
 Such "complex orders" must also be handled and referenced within the CAT.
 The Bidder must develop, in close consultation with Industry Members, a linking mechanism that will allow the CAT to link the option leg(s) to the related equity leg or the individual options components to each other in a multi-leg strategy scenario.

-Once a lifecycle is assembled by the CAT, individual lifecycle events must be stored so that each unique event (e.g., origination, route, execution, modification) can be quickly and easily associated with the originating customer(s) for both targeted queries and comprehensive data scans.
-For example, an execution on an exchange must be linked to the originating
+Once a lifecycle is assembled by the CAT, individual lifecycle events must be stored so that each unique event (e.g., origination, route, execution, modification) can be quickly and easily associated with the originating customer(s) for both targeted queries and comprehensive

 54 See SIFMA Recommendations at 13, 39-42; FIF Response at 19.

 55 See RFP Questions 11 and 12.